A Voucher Is A Coupon & “School Choice” Is Bullshit

 This may sound radical and extravagant, but if we agree on the premise that the quality of a child’s education shouldn’t be determined by where the parents live, nor by how wealthy (or poor) they may be, then the solution for education quickly snaps into view.

-Vouchers are coupons and “School Choice” is bullshit, especially in districts with large rural populations such as CA-04.
+Vouchers are coupons and “School Choice” is bullshit.
 Fundamentally, both charters and vouchers are treating symptoms with a “solution” that makes the problem worse.
 It’s like drinking whiskey to cure a hangover.
-If we’re serious about providing high-quality education for ALL of our students, then we must get serious about what students at each school need and fund individual schools accordingly.
+If we’re serious about providing high-quality education for ALL of our students, then we must get serious about what students at each school need, and funding individual schools accordingly.